deanmoses/zenphoto-json-rest-api/README.md

 2. Activate the plugin from the Zenphoto administration panel, under the *Plugins* tab

 ## Usage
-* Add "`json`" as a query string parameter to your gallery URLs to get a JSON representation of the album or search results instead of the normal HTML.
+Use your normal gallery URLs but add a query string parameter named "`json`" to get a JSON representation.
+This works for albums, images and search results.

-* Add "`json=deep`" to return information about all descendant albums.
-Otherwise it only includes immediate child albums.
-This has no effect on image or album URLs.
+Add "`json=deep`" to return information about all descendant albums.  `deep` is ignored on images and searches.

 Examples:
 * `http://mysite.com/myAlbum/?json` get JSON about myAlbum and its immediate children